syncfusion-content/javascript-docs/js/TagCloud/Data-Binding.md

 Two-way binding supports both the processes – it applies the observable values to the **TagCloud** widget properties as well as the changes made in the **TagCloud** widget is also reflected back and triggered within the observable collections.

-For more information about the knockout binding, refer the following link location,
+For more information about the KnockoutJS binding, refer the following link location,

 <http://help.syncfusion.com/js/knockoutjs>